 Yorkin, 1989 in Loukaitou-sideris, 2003

 Besides the lack of time, it’s also about the motivation of children.
 Children have received more and more toys and indoor space at home.
-As a consequence there are many other things that are competing for a piece of leisure time, such as the TV (Netflix!), game console, board games, drawing, coloring, handicraft and expensive toys.
+As a consequence there are many other things competing for a piece of leisure time, such as the TV-on-demand (Netflix!), game console, board games, drawing, coloring, handicraft and expensive toys.
 It has therefore become increasingly attractive to stay inside.

 WHAT) it is mostly about the prioritizing of walking and cycling in city planning.
 Taking the human scale and human speed as starting point.
 Transforming traffic space in public space.
 Creating enough safe roads to schools, parks, playgrounds and other public spaces.
 All research shows that when streets are safe they encourage more active use of the street, sidewalk and the neighborhood (see for example this video of the Livable Streets research in San Francisco).
 It increases the freedom of movement (independent mobility) because parents will give permission to play out.
 Kids then can explore their surroundings (spatial skills) and can foster their personal development and autonomy (identity and self-esteem).